PhilipSchmid/k8s-home-lab/README.md

 # K8s Home Lab
 This repository should contain all required steps, manifests and resources to set up a K8s in a home lab environment.
 Its status should be viewed as "work in progress" since I plan to improve various things in the future.

-## Technologies
+# Technologies
 Currently there's only a rough plan about which technologies should be used for this setup.
-The list down here will definitely change as soon as the project progresses.
+The table down here will definitely change as soon as the project progresses.

 | What | Technology |
 |---|---|